5 Formulas to choose from!

 I created this tooth powder to remineralize a few cavities that I got from being pregnant and so far it is working great.
 My husband has been using my tooth powder for over a year and at his dental appointment a few years ago he had two cavities.
 At his most recent appointment both of his cavities no longer showed up the x-rays.
 This created much confusion for our dentist.
 Needless to say I believe that this product works.

 One ounce of tooth powder will last one person about one month of brushing twice a day.
-For a larger family I would recommend the 4oz size
+I recommend using a separate container for each user.

 Simply wet your toothbrush and dip into the tooth powder.
 To prevent contamination if more than one person is using this product.
 I recommend using either a separate jar for each person or simply scoop out a pea size amount into your hand using a 1/8 tsp measuring spoon or whatever you would like.